 Jazzowy Alchemik- Jazz Alchemist 2011

-This music is cold, hushed, pensieve, silent, rainy, distant and uttely sad yet it’s also absolutely gripping (could be an improvised example of sadcore if we want to put labels on it).
+This music is cold, hushed, pensive, silent, rainy, distant and uttelry sad yet it’s also absolutely gripping (could be an improvised example of sadcore if we want to put labels on it).
 It draws you in.
 Slowly, steadily, making it hardly noticeable till you’re completely immersed in their surreal world, surprised to hear the music has ended and time has already passed by.

 Dark like a starless night, beautifully poetic, delicate, haunting, seductive.
 Compellingly unique and not to be missed.

 John Eyles – All About Jazz 2011

 Blind Horizons is the second album of 2011 from Fourth Page, the rapid follow-up to its debut, Along the Weak Rope, released on Forwind in May.
 Fourth Page consists of vocalist and guitarist Charlie Beresford, pianist Carolyn Hume, bassist Peter Marsh and drummer Paul May.
 There are long-standing links between Hume, May and Marsh.
 May has been the pianist’s drummer of choice for several years now, notably on their impressive series of duo albums on Leo dating back as far as 2000.
 May and Marsh have collaborated frequently as the rhythm section of several groupings, notably in the improvising trio Elvers (Forwind, 2011).
 Prior to Fourth Page, Beresford seems to have had no previous connections to the other three, but had released albums of his own down-tempo, atmospheric songs.